JKomoroski/version99/README.md

 This service is running on http://version99.grons.nl.
 However, I encourage you to run this service yourself as bandwidth to my machine is limited.

-Often you only need this sevice for just 1 package.
+Often you only need this service for just 1 package.
 In that case you can also download the jar and pom for that package and upload it to your local repository (that is, if you have one).

 ## Update April 2019